120+ Sensational School Spirit Week Ideas, Activities, and Themes

 Letter Spirit Days

 As you learn the letters of the alphabet, dedicate one day to each.
 For instance, on “A” day, kids might wear aqua or animal prints.
 Serve apples for a snack, and color pictures of alligators and airplanes.
-This is a neat way to foster spirit while you learn.
+This is a neat way to foster spirit while kids learn.

 Spirit Week Competition Ideas